gn0meavp/LRUCache/README.md

 Objective-C Implementation of the LRU Cache. http://en.wikipedia.org/wiki/Cache_algorithms

+## Description
 Provide easy access to the most recently used objects by key (used NSDictionary and Linked List inside).

+Automatically remove least recently used objects if the cache is out of space.

+## Thread-safe
+Append and receive elements from cache is thread-safe (used dispatch_queue inside).

 ## Complexity
 Getting an element: O(1)